AutoCalcAutoCalc

 Raw payslip filesNever retained.
 No exceptions.

-Parsed extraction (structured JSON)Cached for 90 days so re-uploading the same file skips a Bedrock call.
+Parsed extraction (structured JSON)Cached for 90 days so re-uploading the same file skips a re-parse.
 Permanent inside saved cases until you delete the case.

 Saved casesUntil you delete them.